 About Battle of Northampton

-The Battle of Northampton was part of the Wars of the Roses and took place on the 10th July 1460.
-It was a major victory for the Yorkists.
+The Battle of Northampton was part of the Wars of the Roses and took place on the 10 July 1460, resulting in a major victory for the Yorkists.

 Having been defeated at the Battle of Blore Heath, it was not until the end of June 1460 that the Yorkists became strong enough to risk a return from exile.